 - Carefully observe verification deadlines.

-- Upload all requested documents by following these steps, or submit copies of all requested documents to One-Stop Student Services.
+- Upload all requested documents or submit copies of all requested documents to One-Stop Student Services.
 UNF does not retain hard copies of documents submitted.
 All hard copies will be destroyed and cannot be returned.

-- Sign the Verification Document and IRS Tax Return Transcript or tax return.
+- Sign the Verification Document and IRS Tax Return Transcript or income tax return.

 - Write the student N number at the top of each page.